-By default, Unix operating systems provide two roles to users: Base-Users and Admins.
-Sudo Entitlements allow Admins to take advantage of much more granular permissions levels available from Linux Systems, enabling them to use certain sudo commands without granting them the level of controls that Admins hold.
-This offers Advanced Server Access Admins a system of layered permissions, allowing you to specify exact commands for your users to run.
+By default, Unix operating systems define two types of user roles: base-users and admins.
+Sudo entitlements allow admins to take advantage of the much more granular permissions levels available from Linux systems, which enable base-users to use certain sudo commands without granting them the level of control that admins hold.
+Sudo entitlements offer Advanced Server Access admins a system of layered permissions, which allow admins to specify the exact commands that their users can run.

 Sudo entitlement rules

-- Only Advanced Server Access administrators are allowed to create sudo entitlements
+- Only Advanced Server Access administrators can create sudo entitlements.

-- Each entitlement needs to consist of at least one command
+- Each entitlement consists of at least one command.

-- Commands of the raw and directory types cannot allow additional arguments to be specified.
+- Raw and directory sudo entitlements don't allow additional arguments to be specified.

-- The entitlement name accepts any alphanumeric character except spaces
+- Sudo entitlement names can contain any alphanumeric character except spaces.